nbogie/Solitaire-minimal-React---temp/README.md

 # Solitaire mechanism basic (React)

+A rough implementation of Solitaire / Klondike / Patience card game in React, using react-dnd for drag-and-drop.

+Desktop only.
-Testing the academy vite react starter template

-From 25th Feb 2023 (so no advanced linting or prettier, but tests and basic lint)
+Testing the academy vite react starter template.
+No advanced linting, but tests and basic lint.

 ## TO-DO list